AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 - Create a new artboard from multiple input psd's

 ## Remove Background
 The Remove Background endpoint can recognize the primary subject within an image and eliminate the background, providing the subject as the output.
-YOu can see a code sample [here.](../code-sample/#remove-background).<br />
+You can see a code sample [here.](../code-sample/#remove-background).<br />

 Example of Remove Background with a sample image.
 ![alt image](./imagecutout_cutout_example.png?raw=true "Original Image")

 ## Create Mask
-This endpoint allows you to  can create a greyscale mask png file that you can composite onto the original image (or any other).
+This endpoint allows you create a greyscale mask png file that you can composite onto the original image (or any other).
 You can find a code sample [here.](../code-sample/#generate-image-mask).<br />

+Note: If using this output for an input file in the Adobe Firefly API you must invert the mask which can be done using the Action JSON endpoint.

 Example of Image mask with a sample image.
 ![alt image](./imagecutout_mask_example.png?raw=true "Original Image")

 ## Customized Workflow
-You can make a 'customized workflow' by chaining different endpoints together.
+You can make a customized workflow by chaining different endpoints together.
 [Here](../code-sample/#generate-remove-background-result-as-photoshop-path) is an example using the Remove Background endpoint.

 ## Webhooks through Adobe I/O Events